rotimi2020/Data-Analyst-Portfolio/Power BI - Delaware Credit Card Transaction/Delaware.md

 The problem is to analyze a large dataset of credit card transactions to identify spending patterns and provide insights for better financial management.

 ## Problem Statement
 The *State of Delaware Checkbook dataset* contains financial transaction data for various departments and divisions.
-This dataset includes key details such as the fiscal year, fiscal period, department and division names, merchant details, transaction dates, category descriptions, and transaction amounts.<br> The *primary goal* is to analyze this dataset to gain insights into financial transactions, identify spending patterns, and generate meaningful visualizations for better decision-making.
+This dataset includes key details such as the fiscal year, fiscal period, department and division names, merchant details, transaction dates, category descriptions, and transaction amounts.<br> <br>
+The *primary goal* is to analyze this dataset to gain insights into financial transactions, identify spending patterns, and generate meaningful visualizations for better decision-making.

 ## Dataset
 This dataset contains credit card transaction details for various departments within the State of Delaware.
-It includes a total of 1,539,693 records, with details about the fiscal year, department, vendor, transaction date, and amounts involved.<br>
+It includes a total of 1,539,693 records, with details about the fiscal year, department, vendor, transaction date, and amounts involved.<br> <br>
+The Delaware checkbook dataset, which includes credit card transactions, is quite large—approximately 180 MB.
+This file size makes it challenging to upload directly to GitHub.<br>

 - **Summary Statistics**
   - Total Number of Rows: *1,539,693*